Skip to main content

 • “But there is also a really tedious nails puzzle that I am not sure can be solved without using a lot of trials and errors, especially when having no idea what we are supposed to do.”

-The stability of the game is widely criticized, with multiple users reporting it as a "buggy mess," indicating significant issues that detract from the overall experience.
+The stability of the game has been widely criticized, with multiple users reporting it as a "buggy mess," indicating significant issues that detract from the overall experience.

 • “The game is a buggy mess.”